Promoting high quality teaching for 0 – 8 years. Inspiration and support for early years learning.

-By popular demand we have set up two new Taster courses – 12 May and 4 June.
+By popular demand we have set up a new Taster courses – 16 June.
 This course will be of interest to early years practitioners and others who would like an insight into the Makaton Language Programme.
 It is fascinating how it can transform communication for all children developing language, EAL, parents and babies and intergenerational conversation for all ages.
-If you are interested please register your interest by email or book in events on the website.
-We will keep you posted with dates as soon as they become available.

 Find out all about Signing with Serga courses.